 Finally, you’ve booked your family’s educational, once in a lifetime visit to the capital of the United States of America, Washington DC.
-The good news is that there are enough monuments, memorials, and Smithsonian Museums to keep a family busy for days or even weeks in the nation’s capital.
-The bad news is that walking from memorial to memorial and fighting the crowds at the museums can get exhausting very quickly, especially during the hot, humid days of summer.
+The good news is that there are enough memorials and museums to keep a family busy for days in the nation’s capital.
+The bad news is that walking from memorial to memorial and fighting the crowds at the museums can get exhausting very quickly.
 The best solution to avoid burnout is to jump in a car and go for a drive.
 There are lots of choices for day trips in Virginia and day trips in Maryland.
 Here are ten day trip ideas less than 90 miles from the White House.
 These top 10 day trips from Washington DC are just as worthy of your family’s precious vacation time as a walk through the National Air and Space Museum.

 George Washington’s Mount Vernon is most tourist’s top choice for a day trip from Washington DC for many reasons.
-Most importantly, it is a relatively short half hour drive from Washington DC, and it has undeniable historical significance.
-In addition to the historic home, there is also a high quality museum dedicated to the life of the nation’s first president, and the grounds of the classic 18th Century Virginian plantation overlooking the Potomac are open for families to explore.
+Most importantly, it is a relatively short half hour drive from Washington DC.
+It also has undeniable historical significance.
+In addition to the historic home, there is also a high quality museum dedicated to the life of the nation’s first president.
+The grounds of the classic 18th Century Virginian plantation overlooking the Potomac are a lot of fun for families to explore.

-A leisurely visit to Mount Vernon could easily take all day; however, if your family is looking to pack even more history into your visit to the Capital Region, you should consider heading further down Highway 1 to the National Museum of the Marine Corps near Quantico, Virginia.
-This museum gets my vote as one of the top five history museums in the country; in fact, in my opinion, there is no better place to learn about the military conflicts and wars that the United States has fought in over the past two hundred years.
+A leisurely visit to Mount Vernon could easily take all day.
+However, if your family is looking to pack even more history into your day trip to Virginia, you should consider heading further down Highway 1 to the National Museum of the Marine Corps near Quantico, Virginia.
+This museum gets my vote as one of the top five history museums in the country.
+In fact, in my opinion, there is no better place to learn about the military conflicts and wars that the United States has fought in recent years.
 Learn about the Vietnam War and Korean War one day on your day trip in Virginia.
 Then go pay your respects at the memorials on the National Mall the next.

 Check the best deals on Family Friendly Hotels in Washington DC

-On the Maryland side of the Potomac River at the Great Falls Tavern Visitor Center, families can learn about the historic C & O Canal and even ride a mule drawn canal boat through the locks during the summer months after viewing the Great Falls.
-The Great Falls Visitor Center is also an access point for the popular Billy Goat Trail, which closely follows the river from the Great Falls area back towards Washington DC with a notorious 40 foot high rock scramble.
+On the Maryland side of the Potomac River at the Great Falls Tavern Visitor Center, families can learn about the historic C & O Canal and even ride a mule drawn canal boat through the locks during the summer.
+The Great Falls Visitor Center is also an access point for the Billy Goat Trail.
+This popular trail closely follows the river from the Great Falls area back towards Washington DC with a notorious 40 foot high rock scramble.
 For families that forgot to bring their hiking boots on vacation, the C & O Canal Towpath is a level path that is bike, stroller, and pet-friendly.

-On the Virginia side of the river, there is also a visitor center run by the National Park Service at Great Falls Park, and the Potomac Heritage National Scenic Trail runs through this region.
-Nearby Scotts Run Nature Preserve and Riverbend Park are also good choices for families looking to hike along the Potomac River.
+On the Virginia side of the river, there is also a visitor center run by the National Park Service at Great Falls Park.
+The Potomac Heritage National Scenic Trail runs through this region.
+Nearby Scotts Run Nature Preserve and Riverbend Park are also good choices for families looking day trips in Virginia.

 If your family likes the Smithsonian National Air and Space Museum on the National Mall, you’ll love the Smithsonian’s Udvar-Hazy Center located west of the capital in Virginia near Dulles Airport.
-Featuring the Space Shuttle Discovery and the Enola Gay, there is plenty of room in the stadium-sized airplane hangar to feature a variety of the world’s most notable aircraft.
+The museum features the Space Shuttle Discovery and the Enola Gay.
+There is plenty of room in the stadium-sized airplane hangar to feature a variety of the world’s most notable aircraft.
 The museum also includes a tower with an amazing view of the runways at the Dulles International Airport and an IMAX theater.
 This is a must-do day trip from Washington DC for airplane lovers.

 Looking to Dive Deeper into the History of Prince William County, Virginia on your day trip from Washington DC?
 Check out Trekaroo’s Road School: Civil War and American History in Prince William County, Virginia.

-Like Washington DC, less than an hour away, Annapolis is also a capital city, and it also sees its fair share of service men and women walking the streets in uniform due to the presence of the US Naval Academy right in the city’s historic downtown.
+Like Washington DC, less than an hour away, Annapolis is also a capital city.
+It also has its share of service men and women in uniform due to the presence of the US Naval Academy.
 Aside from these superficial similarities, Washington DC and Annapolis could not be more different.
-Washington DC is full of hurried politicians and tired tourists while the small city of Annapolis is centered around its charming tourist-friendly downtown historic district featuring colonial-era houses, small locally owned businesses, and lovely family-friendly restaurants perfect for a Maryland day trip from Washington DC.
+Washington DC is full of hurried politicians and tired tourists while the small city of Annapolis is centered around its charming downtown.
+This historic district featuring colonial-era houses, small locally owned businesses, and lovely family-friendly restaurants perfect for a Maryland day trip from Washington DC.

-In between breakfast at Chick & Ruth’s Delly, a snack at the Annapolis Ice Cream Company, and browsing the lovely Annapolis Bookstore, families will want to make to sure that their visit to Maryland’s Capital includes both the Maryland State House and the US Naval Academy.
+In between breakfast at Chick & Ruth’s Delly, a snack at the Annapolis Ice Cream Company, and browsing the lovely Annapolis Bookstore, families will want to make to sure that their visit to Annapolis includes both the Maryland State House and the US Naval Academy.
 The Maryland State House, which served as the US Capitol for nearly a year in 1783-1784, saw the resignation of George Washington from his role as Commander-in-Chief of the Continental Army and the ratification of the Treaty of Paris.
-Now the State House is home to the Maryland State Assembly and its Old Senate Chamber has been meticulously restored to serve as a museum detailing the history of the building.
-The US Naval Academy is a beautiful university campus sitting on the banks of the Severn River as it joins the Chesapeake Bay; the academy features a historic chapel with detailed stain glass windows depicting scenes from US maritime history and a nice museum with dozens of ship models that will enthrall even the youngest mariner.
+Now the State House is home to the Maryland State Assembly.
+Its Old Senate Chamber has been meticulously restored to serve as a museum detailing the history of the building.
+The US Naval Academy is a beautiful university campus sitting on the banks of the Severn River as it joins the Chesapeake Bay.

-Need more family-friendly restaurant recommendations for your Annapolis day trip?
+Need more family-friendly restaurant recommendations for your Annapolis day trip in Maryland?
 Here’s a Weekend Itinerary for a Family-Friendly Annapolis Getaway that will give you all sorts of ideas for spending time in Annapolis with the family.

-To be perfectly honest, Baltimore deserves much more time than a day trip would ever allow.
-The city is rich in history and boasts museums that rival those of is major metropolitan neighbors, Washington DC, and Philadelphia.
-If your family has only one day to tour the city of Baltimore, I recommend visiting both the world-class National Aquarium located in Baltimore’s Inner Harbor and the city’s most important historic site, Fort McHenry National Monument and Historic Shrine, where the American flag that inspired Francis Scott Key’s famous poem turned national anthem waved in the dawn’s early light.
+To be perfectly honest, Baltimore deserves much more time than a day trip from Washington DC would ever allow.
+The city is rich in history and boasts museums that rival those of is major metropolitan neighbors.
+If your family has only one day to tour the city of Baltimore, I recommend visiting both the world-class National Aquarium located in Baltimore’s Inner Harbor.
+The city’s most important historic site, Fort McHenry National Monument and Historic Shrine, where the American flag that inspired Francis Scott Key’s famous poem turned national anthem waved in the dawn’s early light is also a highlight.
 Have a bit more time?
 Make a stop at either the Walters Art Museum or the Baltimore Museum of Art; both are kid-friendly and free!
 Baltimore is certainly one of the best day trips from Washington DC.